mr-wontdo/etch-a-sketch/README.md

 # etch-a-sketch
-A project that utilizes HTML, CSS, and JavaScript to create an Etch A Sketch program.
+An Etch A Sketch program created using HTML, CSS, and JavaScript.